tsontag5/Personal-Website/README.md

 ![Image](your boy_edited.jpg)

 ### Hello, I'm Trevor Sontag
-A Senior Programmer at Texas A&M Corpus Christi
+A Graduate Programmer from Texas A&M Corpus Christi

 ### About Me

-I'm a senior programming student at Texas A&M University Corpus Christi and looking to Graduate in Spring 2021 with a Bachelor's degree in Cyber Security and Infrastructure.
+I graduated from Texas A&M University Corpus Christi in Spring 2021 with a Bachelor's degree in Science and Engineering specifically, Cyber Security and Infrastructure.

 ### PROFESSIONAL PROFILE